Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability

-Note that this gives us $N^2$ different gadgets consisting of $2N$ different curves.
-We later use the curves $\pione$ in $\pi$ and the curves $\sigmaone$ in $\sigma$ where they can be matched to form a gadget.
+Note that this gives us $N^2$ different gadgets consisting of $2N$ different line segments.
+We later use the line segments $\pione$ in $\pi$ and the line segments $\sigmaone$ in $\sigma$ where they can be combined to form an equality gadget.

 \begin{lem} Given curves $\pione, \sigmaone$ for some $v_1 \in V_1$ and $v_2 \in V_2$, and given a translation $\tau \in \mathcal{T}$, the following properties hold: \begin{enumerate}[label=(\roman*)] \item if $\tau_1 = \epsilon \cdot (\ind(v_1) + \ind(v_2) \cdot N)$, then $\delta_F(\pione, \sigmaone + \tau) \leq \delta$ \item if $\delta_F(\pione, \sigmaone + \tau) \leq \delta$, then $\abs{\epsilon \cdot (\ind(v_1) + \ind(v_2) \cdot N) - \tau_1} \leq \frac{1}{3}\epsilon$ \end{enumerate}